-The cult ITV show came to an end earlier this year after entertaining fans for 10 years, but the show’s creator, Derren Litten has transferred it to the stage in a fantastic new show featuring six of the original characters.
+The cult show came to an end earlier this year after entertaining fans for 10 years, but the show’s creator, Derren Litten has transferred it to the stage in a fantastic new show featuring six of the original characters.

 Admittedly, I’ve never actually seen Benidorm before, so I took my seat in The Alexandra Theatre not quite knowing what the evening had in store for me, but I wasn’t disappointed.

 Benidorm Live is more than capable of standing on its own two feet, with a comical storyline that sees the lovable staff and guests of the Solana hotel trying to sniff out undercover spies who are planning to take over Joyce Temple Savage’s (Sherrie Hewson) Spanish destination.